 Headwater is the corporation resulting from the amalgamation under the ABCA on May 13, 1996 of Corridor Resources Inc. and Contwoyto Goldfields Limited.
 On June 14, 2011, the articles of the Corporation were amended to increase the minimum and maximum number of directors of the Corporation to three directors and nine directors, respectively.
-On March 4, 2020, in connection with the Private Placements and the Reconstitution of Management, the Corporation filed Articles of Amendment to change its name from "Corridor Resources Inc." to "Headwater Exploration Inc.".
-On May 13, 2021, the articles of the Corporation were amended to increase the maximum number of directors.
+On March 4, 2020, the Corporation filed Articles of Amendment to change its name from "Corridor Resources Inc." to "Headwater Exploration Inc.".
+On May 13, 2021, the articles of the Corporation were amended to increase the maximum number of directors of the Corporation to thirteen directors.
 The Corporation has no material subsidiaries.